 - Is what we do visually compelling?
 If so, television is a great fit to show and tell what your organization does.

 - Do I have advocates, volunteers, or clients willing to share their story?
-The emotion behind very personal stories shine very bright in television and radio, though a skilled writer will also be able to make these characters come to life in print and online.
+The emotion behind very personal stories shines very brightly in television and radio, though a skilled writer will also be able to make these characters come to life in print and online.

 - Is our work easy-to-understand, or is it complicated and complex?
 Radio programs and television news broadcasts are under tight time pressure, and newspapers can provide only so many inches.
 If your issues are complicated, and in need of translation, and possibly some handy charts or infographics, you may want to consider web publications that can give your story more room to breathe.

 - Where does my target audience live?
 Stick to local media if your nonprofit service area reaches no farther than your area code.
 If you’re a national or global nonprofit, you’ll need to think bigger.
 This could include digital publications, such as NPR, or niche bloggers who focus on writing about your issues and causes.